robotman2412/pax-graphics/docs/pixelformat.md

 There is no color conversion done, simply tructation.

 However, this does not mean that palette colors are simply one integer;
-Palette colors are treated as *fully opaque* when alpha (bits 31-24) is nonzero, otherwise the color is treated as *fully transparent*.
+Palette colors are treated as *fully opaque* the color index in within the range in the palette (which means N < M where N is color index and M is amount of palette entries).
+If it is not in this range, the color is treated as *fully transparent*.
+This means that a `pax_col_t` value of 0x10000 to 0xff0000 is treated as transparent by both ARGB and palette color math.
-This allows for a bit more flexibility: Suppose you have some mandatory draw call but you can change the color.
-All you have to do is set alpha to 0 to effectively not draw anything.

 ## Pixel types: RGB